hockyg/masterclass-22-15/README.md

 # Computing the effect of mechanical force in PLUMED

 ### This repository contains files for the plumed masterclass presented on October 17, 2022.
-I

 It covers the effect of mechanical forces and the `fisst` module.